Balana

 Balana is a village in Sri Lanka.
 It is located within the Kandy District, Central Province.

-It is situated in the Alagalla Mountain Range near the boundaries of the Central and Sabaragamuwa Provinces.
+It is situated in Alagalla Mountain Range near the boundaries of the Central and Sabaragamuwa Provinces.
 The Alagalla mountains served as a natural defence location for nearly five centuries.
 It is the site of the Balana fort, a strategic rock fortress and an outpost to Kandyan kingdom, built between the Kadugannawa Pass and the Alagalla Mountain Range.

 It is located 20 km west of Kandy, 20 km north-west of Gampola and 110 km from Colombo.
 It is serviced by the Balana railway station, which is on the Main line.